 JONS welcomes articles relevant to nurse and patient navigation in oncology.
 The editors invite authors to submit articles in the following categories: original research, review articles, case studies, and commentaries.

 Manuscripts submitted to JONS must be original and must not have been published previously, either in print or in electronic form.
 Manuscripts cannot be submitted elsewhere while under consideration by JONS.
 These restrictions on prior publication, however, do not apply to abstracts or poster presentations published in connection with scientific meetings.

-To be considered for publication, all original manuscripts must follow the format described in this document.
 All manuscripts are subject to the journal’s peer-review process, and acceptance is based on that review.
 Most articles will have to be revised based on reviewers’ recommendations before final acceptance.

 Authors are responsible for providing sources cited in the manuscript upon request from the editorial department as part of the standard editorial process.

 All authors must sign an appropriate disclosure form and a copyright transfer/authorship form.